catswale/theraply/packages/lib/README.md

 `yarn` (Builds node_modules for the entire mono repo)

 # Push changes to the dev environment
-`aws configure` // configure with the aws account sent to you from (Set the default region name as ap-southeast-2)
+`aws configure` // configure with the aws account sent to you from.
+Only needs to be done once (Set the default region name as ap-southeast-2)

 `npm install -g @aws-amplify/cli`